BinarSkugga/Skugga/README.md

 */api/inventory/electronic/{int}* **cannot** coexist with */api/inventory/electronic/{string}*

 The main reason for this is both performance and clarity.
 All parameters in a URL is a string at its core.
 Having the same url with the same amount of parameters causes a conflict that needs to be resolved through a priority system.
 For example, an Integer is more specific than a String so you test for that first and only assume a String if the Integer fails.
-It all good and games until you want 10-15 different types of arguments and you need to go thought all those fails before getting a response.
+It all fun and games until you want 10-15 different types of arguments and you need to go through all those fails before getting a response.
 So yes, it is possible but no it will not be added.

 ## Questions
 **Q: Is there a way to use HTTP if I don't need the whole...**